XPMUser/XPMUser.github.io/README.md

 Playing this couldn't be more simple.
 First thing you have to do is open the site, which is automatically updated from this repository!

+This is the fork that I most highly recommend checking out, as it is the most stable and has the most features.

+I also recommend Ao28th28's Fork.

 To do so, you just click this link: https://xpmuser.github.io/oldprodigy/select or this link: https://ao28th28.github.io/oldprodigy/select

 Once you're there, you can select a version to play.
 There are lots of versions to choose from, so try not to be overwhelmed